-The Social Protection Office (SPO) has been set up in the Institute with the aim of ensuring effective implementation of affirmative actions and operationalisation of supportive mechanisms in relation to various disadvantaged communities.
-Its span of engagements covers the candidates applying for various academic programmes, students admitted and the staff and faculty members of the Institute.
+The Social Protection Office (SPO) has been set up in the Institute to ensure effective implementation of affirmative actions and operationalisation of supportive mechanisms for various disadvantaged communities.
 The SPO facilitates the Institute’s resolve to implement the reservation policies for admissions and recruitments in letter and spirit.
-From the Student Service Cell established in the year 1986 and later SC/ST Cell, the mandate has been expanded to include various supportive services for students, staff and faculty members belonging to other disadvantaged social groups such as Other Backward Classes (OBC), Persons with Disability (PWD), Minorities, Kashmiri Migrants and Kin of Armed Forces on the basis of the directives from the Government of India and the University Grants Commission from time to time.
+From the Student Service Cell established in 1986 and later the SC/ST Cell, the mandate has been expanded to include various supportive services for students, staff and faculty members belonging to other disadvantaged social groups such as Other Backward Classes (OBC), Persons with Disability (PWD), Minorities, Kashmiri migrants and kin of Armed Forces on the basis of the directives from the GoI and the UGC from time to time.

-The SPO, along with the Office of Student Affairs (OSA) organised a Post-Admission Orientation of students in general and students from deprived communities specifically.
-These orientations emphasised both academic and non-academic aspects of life in the institute particularly stressing on the multicultural and multilingual environment that students encounter on campus.
-It also organises various need-based programmes ranging from classes on personality development, to special tutorials and developing language skills.
+The SPO, along with the Office of Student Affairs, organised Post-Admission Orientation of general category and students from deprived communities admitted in 2016–17.
+These orientations emphasised both the academic and non-academic aspects of life in the Institute, particularly stressing on the multicultural and multilingual environment that students encounter on campus.
+The SPO also organised language proficiency classes for those who required it.

-The SPO oversees the admission process and extends support to the Admission Steering Committee at the Institute level to ensure the smooth implementation of reservation policies as well as represent it in the selection panels for administrative as well as academic positions.
-In 2014–15, a comprehensive review document was prepared at the behest of the National Commission for Scheduled Castes to capture the processes of implementation of reservation polices by the institute.
-The SPO is eaded by a Senior Professor in the capacity of a Dean and is supported by an Associate Dean and other support staff.
+The SPO oversees the admission process and extends support to the Admissions Steering Committee at the Institute level to ensure smooth implementation of reservation policies in selection panels for administrative as well as academic positions.
+In the year 2016–17, a comprehensive review document was prepared at the behest of the National Commission for Scheduled Castes and Tribes to capture the processes of implementation of reservation policies by the Institute.

 Prof. Vijay RaghavanDean, Social Protection Office